-Ever been on a commercial flight with the non-smoking sign-on?
-Ever wondered since the seatbelt sign can be turned off, so as the non-smoking sign?
+Ever been on a commercial flight with the non-smoking sign on?
+Ever wondered since the seatbelt sign can be turned off, why not the non-smoking sign?
 Believe it or not, long ago, passengers were able to smoke on flights!
-Today, smoking is not acceptable for almost all commercial flights.
-In-flight smoking is linked with many consequences that’s why during flight smoking is banned by all airlines to comply with legislation requirements.
+Today, smoking is not acceptable on almost all commercial flights.
+In-flight smoking is linked with many consequences.
+The risk it brings is why during flight, smoking is banned by all airlines to comply with legislation requirements.

-US Federal Aviation Administration banned inflight Smoking after the crash of Varig Flight 820 in 1973, later on, Air Canada flight 797 crashed in 1983 with the death of 23 passengers due to a fire that originated from the aircraft lavatory, Inflight smoking is linked with many consequences and this two accident are occurred due to it.
+Federal Aviation Administration (FAA) banned inflight Smoking after the crash of Varig Flight 820 in 1973.
+The lavatory waste bin caught fire after a suspected lit cigarette was thrown into it. later on, Air Canada flight 797 crashed on June 2nd, 1983.
+23 passengers died due to a fire that originated from the aircraft’s lavatory.
+Inflight smoking was linked with many consequences in the past.
+This was evident from these two accidents.

 After the accident of Varig Flight 820, Civil Aeronautics Board (CAB) implemented the first rule (ER-800, 38 FR 12207) on May 10, 1973, to ban inflight smoking strictly.

 FAA prohibited the electronic smoking of lit cigarettes or anything that can produce flame or smoke.
-Moreover, their batteries can cause a fire in aircraft, so United States dep. of transportation banned the electronic cigarettes onboard In October 2015, as well as their transportation in luggage is also banned by FAA.
+Moreover, their batteries can cause a fire in aircraft.
+This prompted the United States dep. of Transportation to ban electronic cigarettes onboard in October 2015.
+The FAA also prohibited the transportation of these e-cigarettes in luggage.

-Although the worldwide exclusion and no-smoking sign in the lavatory, Federal Aviation Administration (FAA) rules mandate that functioning ashtrays should be visibly situated on the doors of all aircraft lavatories, this is because there must be a safe location to dispose of a lit cigarette for the safety of aircraft and passenger if someone violates the no-smoking regulation.
+Although the worldwide exclusion and no-smoking signs in the lavatory, Federal Aviation Administration (FAA) rules mandate that functioning ashtrays should be visibly situated on the doors of all aircraft lavatories.
+This is because there must be a safe location to dispose of a lit cigarette for the safety of aircraft and passengers if someone happens to violate the no-smoking regulation.

-Fine for the people who do not follow the rules of inflight smoking vary from 500$ to 2000$ depending on Airline, some airlines sentence a $500 fine including 10 days in prison.
-Moreover, the smoke detector tampering fine is $2,000.
+Fines for people who do not follow the rules of inflight smoking vary from 500$ to 2000$ depending on Airline.
+Flying bans and other legal actions can occur if someone smokes on a flight.
+Moreover, the smoke detector tampering fine in some places can be $2,000.

-In-flight smoking is linked with many consequences that’s why during flight smoking is banned by all airlines, smoke detectors and no-smoking signs are installed in overhead panels to enhance the safety of aircraft and passengers.
+In-flight smoking is linked with many consequences.
+Fire while flying at 35,000 feet is a bad mix.
+That is why during flights, smoking is banned by all airlines.
+Smoke detectors and no-smoking signs are installed in overhead panels to enhance the safety of aircraft and passengers.